Doqutor/doqutor-core/infra/README.md

 $ cdk destroy "your-stack-name"
 ```

-Complete implementation of one of our IRs requires running a python script after deploying.
-See "Generate honeyrecords" in the [incident-response readme](../incident-response).
+Note: Complete implementation of one of our IRs requires running a python script after deploying.
+See "Generate honeyrecords" in the [incident-response readme](../incident-response/README.md#2-honeyrecord-accessed-by-website-user).

 -------
 More information on AWS CDK